statelyai/xstate/docs/guides/guards.md

 ## Serializing Guards

 Guards can (and should) be serialized as a string or an object with the `{ type: '...' }` property.
-The implementation details of the guard are specified on the `guards` property of the machine options, where the `key` is the guard `type` (specified as a string or object) and the value is a function that takes three arguments:
+The implementation details of the guard are specified on the `guards` property of the machine options, where the `key` is the guard `type` (specified as a string or object), and the value is a function that takes three arguments:

 - `context` - the current machine context
 - `event` - the event that triggered the (potential) transition
 - `guardMeta` - an object containing meta data about the guard and transition, including:
   - `cond` - the original `cond` object
-  - `state` - the current machine state, before transition
+  - `state` - the current machine state, before the transition

 Refactoring the above example: